Fine-Tuning DistilBERT for Restaurant Search NER

 The Dataset

-This tutorial uses the MIT Restaurant dataset, which labels search queries with entities like Rating, Amenity, Location, Restaurant_Name, Price, Hours, Dish, and Cuisine.
-The data is in BIO format — one tag\ttoken per line, with blank lines separating sentences.
+This tutorial uses the MIT Restaurant dataset.
+It labels search queries with entities like Rating, Amenity, Location, Restaurant_Name, Price, Hours, Dish, and Cuisine.
+The data is in BIO format.
+There is one tag\ttoken per line, with blank lines between sentences.

-Load and parse the training file into lists of tokens and tags:
+We load and parse the training file into lists of tokens and tags:

 PYTHON